ryanongra/tp/docs/DeveloperGuide.md

 * `getFilteredList()`
 * `updateFilteredLisst(Predicate<Event>)`

+The way `Event` behaves is very similar to `Person` and thus will be omitted to reduce repeated details.

 #### Design considerations
 Aspect: Whether to generify `UniqueEventList`:
 * **Alternative 1 (current choice)**: Create a `UniqueEventList` class similar to `UniquePersonList`.